 A nationwide application process is undertaken by the Division of Resources and Energy.
 Advertisements will be placed in at least one national newspaper, as well as with at least one arbitration body recognised in NSW.
 Eligible arbitrators who meet the criteria are encouraged to apply.

-Following the nationwide call for applications, an assessment panel evaluates candidates based on the eligibility criteria set out in the regulations, and makes recommendations to the Minister for Industry, Resources and Energy.
+Following the nationwide call for applications, an assessment panel evaluates candidates based on the eligibility criteria set out in the regulations, and makes recommendations to the Minister.

 The assessment panel comprises three members: